 Upon Daniel Keenan’s retirement in 2001, Gary became a partner in the firm with Marie Keenan and James Weeks.
-He serves as the Corporate Treasurer.
+He served as the Corporate Treasurer.

-Gary is single and lives in Albany.
-He is a communicant of St. James Church where he is a member of the adult choir, the Resurrection Choir and a cantor at Sunday Mass.
-He participates in fund raising activities at the church and is a financial supporter of the food pantry.
-Gary is a member of the National Funeral Directors and the New York State Funeral Directors Associations.
+As a communicant of St. James Church, he was a member of the adult choir, the Resurrection Choir and a cantor at Sunday Mass.
+He participated in fund raising activities at the church and is a financial supporter of the food pantry.
+Gary was a member of the National Funeral Directors and the New York State Funeral Directors Associations.

 A graduate of Hudson Valley Community College, he received his funeral directing license in 1984.
 He lives in Delmar with his wife and three children.